 The SteelSeries Arctis Pro has little trouble reproducing most sounds accurately.
-It boosts bass a little bit and the slight dip in the mids between 1000Hz and 2000Hz can affect clarity, but to a pretty manageable degree.
-I never ran into issues with picking subtler sounds out from the booming bass of explosions in games—a common issue with gaming gaming headsets, which are often very bassy.
+Its bass output is a little lower than we’re accustomed to seeing out of a gaming headset, but mid-range sounds are nicely emphasized.
+I never ran into issues with picking subtler sounds out from the booming bass of explosions in games—a common issue with gaming headsets, which are often very bassy.

 Listening to music, I found it sometimes difficult to hear some string parts with songs featuring particularly prominent bass lines.
 For instance, in Bonerama’s instrumental cover of Led Zeppelin’s The Ocean, the trombone completely drowns out the rhythm guitar at the beginning of the song.

 The Steelseries Arctis Pro’s microphone offers decent enough audio output.
 While generally clear, it de-emphasizes bass significantly, so deeper voices can come across as a little tinny, as shown in the chart.
 If you’ve got a higher voice, you shouldn’t run into much trouble.

 Additionally, the mic is a little quicker to peak than some, so turning down its volume in the Game DAC may be warranted.
-For reference, here’s how it sounds when I, a man of culture and taste, speak into it at output volume of five out of 10:
+For reference, here’s how it sounds when I, a man of culture and taste, speak into it at an output volume of five out of 10.

 Should you buy the SteelSeries Arctis Pro?

 The SteelSeries Arctis Pro is a very good gaming headset.
 It’s extremely comfortable and it sounds great.
 It definitely seems like a product built to deliver as many options and features as possible in as convenient a package as possible.
 There are ample connection options and customizable features, all delivered in a streamlined and approachable package that doesn’t require installing any obnoxious software.

 With that said, the headset’s not particularly affordable, and it doesn’t necessarily sound better than headsets of the same or lower price.
 Ultimately, it depends on whether you really want that GameDAC and the features it brings.
-Without a doubt it’s a useful device that works really well, and it’s definitely good to invest in great headphones.
+Without a doubt, it’s a useful device that works really well, and it’s definitely good to invest in great headphones.
 If you’re a PC gamer, you’ll have trouble finding a better wired option, but you can get close for a lot less money.